go-aah/docs/server-extension.md

 ## Event: OnInit

 Event `OnInit` is published once the `aah.App().Config()` is loaded.
 At this stage, only `config/aah.conf` and external config file supplied via arg `--config` are initialized.
-App Variables, Routes, i18n, Security, View Engine, Logs and so on will be initialized after this event.
+Application Variables, Routes, i18n, Security, View Engine, Logs and so on will be initialized after this event.

 **Supports Multiple:** Yes